darasus/ai-blog/content/the-top-reasons-to-start-self-learning-today.md

   viewpoints and ways of thinking.
 You can also use your newly acquired skills to help others, such as teaching a skill to younger generations or mentoring people who are just starting out.
+intro: >-
+  Self-learning is a skill that every individual needs to master in their lifetime.
+The world today is filled with knowledge, and the access to this information has never been easier.
+With the influx of technology and resources, learning new things has become much simpler.

+  Learning something new can be challenging and frustrating at first, but once you get past that initial hump it becomes much simpler.
+The trick is getting past that hump as fast as possible so that you can reach a point of fluency.

+  However, many people struggle with self-learning because they aren’t sure where to begin or how to continue once they start learning something new.
+They might feel like they don’t have the time or resources available or simply find it too difficult to learn on their own .

+  Self-learning is an extremely useful skill that can serve you for the rest of your life.
+Here are some of the top reasons why you should start self-learning today:
 ---

 ## You can advance your career